Recursing/book-notes/pragmatic_programmer.md

 - Categorize and prioritize constraints. (woodworking metaphor: cut biggest pieces first --> identify most restrictive constraints first, and fit the others within them)
 - Delight your users
 - How will you know that we've all been successful a month (or a year) after this project is done?

+See also:
+ https://blog.codinghorror.com/a-pragmatic-quick-reference/ (interesting that of all the suggested languages, only Objective C became "mainstream")